-CASP15 provides an independent mechanism for the assessment of methods of protein structure modeling.
-From May through August 2022, structures about to be solved by crystallography, cryo-EM or NMR are identified, and their sequences are made available to predictors.
-Through the Summer and Fall, as the experimental coordinates become available, the tens of thousands of models submitted by approximately 100 research centers worldwide are processed and evaluated.
-Independent assessors bring objectivity, balance, and independent insight to this process.
-Tools for viewing, comparison, and analysis of submitted models are made available at this site.
+CASP provides an independent mechanism for the assessment of methods of protein structure modeling.
+From May through August 2022, CASP organizers have been posting on this website sequences of unknown protein structures for modeling.
+Protein models have been collected from May through mid-September, and evaluated as the experimental coordinates become available.
+In the summer and fall, the tens of thousands of models submitted by approximately 100 research groups worldwide are processed and evaluated.
+Independent assessors in each of the prediction categories bring independent insight into their assessment.
+Tools for viewing, comparison, and analysis of submitted models are available from this website.

 CASP15 in numbers